Do you want to do a or if it’s broken? on an Android device with a locked screen

-We all have been through that, crossing fingers whenever it happened for the Android screen to escape unscathed.
+We all have been through that, crossing fingers whenever it happened for the Android to escape unscathed.

 The display is the most important component of our phones, it is its main interface.